-Why proxy?
+Why Proxy?

-Setting up Burp Suite
+Setting Up Burp Suite

-An actual introduction to burp is outside the scope of this particular post.
-If you’re reading this, it’s likely you’re already familiar with it – we aren’t doing anything exotic or different for API testing.
+An actual introduction to Burp is outside the scope of this post.
+If you're reading this, you're likely already familiar with it.
+We aren't doing anything exotic or different for API testing.
+If you're unfamiliar, here are some resources:

-- The official website – There’s a community edition available for download, the pro version is quite affordable as well https://portswigger.net/
+- The official website - There's a community edition available for download; the pro version is quite affordable as well - https://portswigger.net/

-- Tactical Burp Suite – Our 2-hour recorded class, now free https://youtu.be/DFnxptySDgI
+- Tactical Burp Suite - Our 2-hour recorded class, now free - https://youtu.be/DFnxptySDgI

-- Burp Suite: Continuing the Saga – My teammate Larry’s recent post on Burp Suite /2018/03/burp-suite-continuing-the-saga.html
+- Burp Suite: Continuing the Saga - Larry's post on Burp Suite - /2018/03/burp-suite-continuing-the-saga.html

+Launch Burp and check the Proxy > Options tab.
 The top section is Proxy Listeners, and you should see a listener on 127.0.0.1, port 8080.
 It must be Running (note the checkbox).
-If it’s not running by default, that typically means the port is not available, and you will want to change the listener (and Postman) to a different port.
+If it's not running by default, that typically means the port is not available, and you will want to change the listener (and Postman) to a different port.
 As long as Burp is listening on the same port Postman is trying to proxy through, your setup should work.

-Also check the Proxy -> Intercept tab and verify that Intercept is off.
+Also check the Proxy > Intercept tab and verify that Intercept is off.

-Configuring Postman to Proxy through Burp
+Configuring Postman to Proxy Through Burp

+Postman is proxy-aware, which means we want to point it at our man-in-the-middle proxy, Burp Suite.
+Open the Settings dialog by clicking the Wrench icon in the top-right and then the Settings option on its dropdown menu.
 This will open a large Settings dialog with tabs across the top for the different categories of settings.
 Locate the Proxy tab and click it to navigate.

 - Turn On the Global Proxy Configuration switch.